Top 10 Strategic Technology Trends for 2018

 This requires embracing people-centric security and empowering developers to take responsibility for security measures.
 Integrating security into your DevOps efforts to deliver a continuous “DevSecOps” process and exploring deception technologies (e.g., adaptive honeypots) to catch bad guys that have penetrated your network are two of the new techniques that should be explored to make CARTA a reality.

-Related Article: 8 Fundamentals for Achieving Artificial Intelligence Success in the Supply Chain
+8 Keys to Achieving Success with Artificial Intelligence in Supply Chain